Our Campus in Switzerland

 - Bachelor Degree Students:

-First-year (Preparatory Year) students are required to live on-campus.
+First-year (Preparatory Year) students are encouraged to live on-campus.
 They are encouraged to live in one of our double occupancy rooms to facilitate their integration and make their travel to and from classes easy and enjoyable.
 For subsequent years, non-European students are given priority for single rooms, but many students choose to live off-campus, sharing apartments in the city of Lausanne.

 - Graduate Students:

 Students on the EMBA, CREM and MGH programs are given single rooms.
 Accommodation prices vary between CHF 800 and CHF 1400 monthly, depending on room type.
 Housing minimum rental period is for the duration of the academic program in which the student is enrolled.
 Heating, electricity and internet costs as well as bed linen, towels and weekly cleaning are included in the price.

 Food & Beverage Outlets